World Journal of Oncology, ISSN 1920-4531 print, 1920-454X online, Open Access

 Figure 6.

-Figure 6.
-Difference in mean SIT doses (vedolizumab vs. infliximab).
-SD: standard deviation; MD: mean difference; CI: confidence interval.

-Figure 7.

-Figure 7.
+↓ Figure 7.
 Mean doses of vedolizumab.
 SD: standard deviation; MRAW: raw mean score; CI: confidence interval.

+Figure 7.

+↓ Figure 8.
+Mean doses of infliximab.
+SIT: selective immunosuppressive therapy; SD: standard deviation; CI: confidence interval; MRAW: raw mean score.

 Figure 8.